Rismose/RisJavaCourse/README.md

 ![Main Class in IntelliJ IDEA](/screenshots/mainclassscreen.png)

-5. The file structure should look like this.
+5. The file structure should look something like this.

 ![File Structure in IntelliJ IDEA](/screenshots/structurescreen.png)